trigaten/Learn_Prompting/docs/basics/combining_techniques.md

 ---
-sidebar_position: 10
+sidebar_position: 6
 locale: en-us
 style: chicago
 ---

-# 🟢 More on Prompting
+# 🟢 Combining Techniques

 As we have seen in the previous pages, prompts can have varying formats and complexity.
-They can include context, instructions, multiple questions-answer examples, and even other prompts (what!?).
+They can include context, instructions, and multiple input-output examples.
+However, thus far, we have only examined separate classes of prompts.
+Combining these different prompting techniques can lead to more powerful prompts.

 Here is an example of a prompt that includes context, instructions, and multiple examples: